manoharcu/QUIZ_Hub/README.md

 ## Credits

-QuizApp is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).
+QuizApp is built and maintained by Manohar Chaudhary

 ## License

-Code released under the [MIT license](https://github.com/SafdarJamal/quiz-app/blob/master/LICENSE).
+Code released under the [MIT license]